ileathan/encode-x/README.md

 // likewise one can do fromXXXtoData, and fromXXXtoText.
 ```

-In case you come to need the base default alphabet, its mapped with a simple unicode loop.
+In case you come to need the default alphabet(if unspecified, and no precomputed base matches), its mapped with a simple unicode loop.

 ```javascript
 [...Array(s+=56).keys()].slice(48).copyWithin(7,0,10).map(_=>String.fromCharCode(_))